10 Reasons Teens Abuse Alcohol or Drugs

 Do everything you can, today and going forward, to keep the doors of communication as wide open as possible, so that tomorrow, or next week, or next year your child will know that he or she can talk to you, confide in you, and ask you questions about alcohol or drugs.
 Hopefully, by doing so, your teen can avoid the dangerous landmines that devastate and destroy the lives of so many young people.

-If your teen is already abusing alcohol or drugs, don’t hesitate to seek professional help.
+If your teen is already abusing alcohol or drugs, don’t hesitate to seek help.
 Contact an addiction specialist or local alcohol and drug treatment facility for guidance in confronting the problem, and to determine the best options for treatment.
 Make that call today, because tomorrow may be too late.